 Are you able to recognise the changes in your mouth?
-That’s the question posed by Smile Essential Dental Practice in Leicester as we support a charity campaign to raise awareness of mouth cancer.
+That’s the question posed by Smile Essential as they support a charity campaign to raise awareness of mouth cancer.

-The dental practice, based on Narborough Road, Leicester is urging Leicester residents to be more mouth aware and recognise the early warning signs of mouth cancer, for November’s Mouth Cancer Action Month.
+The dental practice, based on Narborough Road, is urging Leicester residents to be more mouthaware and recognise the early warning signs of mouth cancer, ahead of November’s Mouth Cancer Action Month.

-With awareness of the disease remaining alarmingly low, Dr Niket Patel say's that a simple 45 second check is often all that’s needed to identify anything unusual and be able to then seek professional guidance.
+With awareness of the disease remaining alarmingly low, Smile Essential says that a simple 45-second check is often all that’s needed to identify anything unusual and be able to then seek professional guidance.